status: it works. We've modified the code to work using an ESP8266 which publishes the measurement data directly on an MQTT stream.

 |-||8||NRF IRQ - not connected|

-The basic function of the software on the arduino is to wait until a CO2 measurement is received from the ZG-01, then send it using the wireless transceiver.
+The basic function of the software on the arduino is to monitor the C and D signals, until a CO2 measurement is received from the ZG-01, then send it using the wireless transceiver.

 The ZG-01 protocol is decoded using a simple state machine.
 On each falling edge of the clock line, a sample of the data line is taken until a total of 40 bits is received.
 If the time between a bit and the previous bit is longer than 2 milliseconds, it is assumed that a new 5-byte frame has started.